 2.361 Plaster Primer ― Primers, with a degree of resistance to alkali, which are used for priming plasters and cements of varying degrees of alkalinity.
 The primer shall not only resist saponification, but insulate succeeding coats of paint from attack.

-2.362 Plastic Emulsion Paint ― See ‘paint’.
+2.362 Plastic Emulsion Paint ― See ‘paint’

 2.363 Plasticizer ― A non-volatile substance, incorporated with the film forming materials in the paint, varnish or lacquer, to improve the flexibility of a dried film.